Solodoloww-alt/SoundBar/README.md

 <img width="836" height="666" alt="Screenshot 2026-05-09 at 18 52 12" src="https://github.com/user-attachments/assets/0965b7dc-caec-467a-88cc-60ea7eeff1b1" />

-## It was made in XCODE and i just dumped all the files into there
+## It was made in XCODE and i just dumped all the files into there - the second release is in the SoundBar folder 👍

 if you find any annoying bugs create the bug report thingy or email me directly -- adbusleam@gmail.com